farazht/elegantchaos/README.md

 > [x<sub>2</sub>, y<sub>2</sub>] = [x_func(x<sub>1</sub>), y_func(y<sub>1</sub>)]

 This is repeated for *num_points* iterations, and a 2d array is produced.
-In the code, this is called a *timeInstance* — partly because it represents all points at a single point in time, and partly because it sounded cool.
+In the code, this is called a *timeInstance* — partly because it represents all points at a single point in time, and partly because it sounds cool.

 > timeInstance = [[x<sub>1</sub>, y<sub>1</sub>], [x<sub>2</sub>, y<sub>2</sub>], [x<sub>3</sub>, y<sub>3</sub>], ..., [x<sub>num_points</sub>, y<sub>num_points</sub>]]